dreamcatcher-tech/network/Inbox/2023-03-25 0942 slowness in walking children.md

 Diffing can give us what changed rapidly, but to know about state changes requires the tree to be written, and querying the prior latest for a given channel.

 Is the new condensed block format able to give us a way to know rapidly if the hash of the latest PulseLink for a given channel changed in between the hash of some prior Pulse ?

+We can rapidly find what channels changed by using the Pulse contents to give the diff.
+Then, of those channels that changed, we can rewrite Pulselinks to be a pointed to some hashed info.
+Then we can know when this hashed info changed last.

+If PulseLinks were replaced with a pointer to some hash info, rather than being hash info themselves, then we can rapidly detect if they changed within the Pulse diff ranges.
+So from a single pulse and the hash of a prior Pulse, we can instantly know if the `latest` key in a channel has changed since the prior was signed.